 #1 It can improve accuracy & reduce human error

 By automating data entry processes for repetitive tasks, data extraction tools can help improve the accuracy of your data inputs by reducing human errors.

-If your staff are entering a large amounts of data day in and day out, there is a high chance of errors and inaccuracies through human error.
+If your staff is entering large amounts of data day in and day out, there is a high chance of errors and inaccuracies through human error.
 By automating the process, you can go some way to removing these errors and get more accurate data overall.

 Not only is this great for the business (as better decisions based on more accurate data can be made), but it’s great for employees too.
-Which leads on nicely to the next point…
+This leads on nicely to the next point…

 #2 It can increase employee productivity